elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 ==================
 Basic ROI analysis
 ==================
+.. contents:: :local:

-This page will first explain key concepts of fRAT and then will give instructions on how to use fRAT to:
+This page will give instructions on how to use the fRAT to:

 #.
 Create a voxel-wise tSNR map
 #.
 Convert this voxel-wise map into an ROI based map